Two-stage Estimation for Causal Inference Involving a Semi-continuous Exposure: Proof of Balancing for Regression Adjustment with a Two-Part Propensity Score

-Combining (\ref{new.equation-A6L}) and (\ref{new.equation-A6R}) yields (\ref{equa-A5}), so (\ref{equa-A4}) reduces to $\theta_{11}$, which coincides with $\psi_{11}$, the causal effect of exposure at the reference dose versus no exposure in the marginal structural model (2.4) in the main text.
+Combining \eqref{new.equation-A6L} and \eqref{new.equation-A6R} yields \eqref{equa-A5}, so \eqref{equa-A4} reduces to $\theta_{12}$.
+This coincides with $\psi_{12}$, the causal effect of exposure at the reference dose versus no exposure in the marginal structural model~(3) in the main text.